Damat Ali-Paša's Turbeh: History

-The development of the Turkish architecture in the territory of Belgrade can best be observed in the area of Belgrade Fortress.
-In this area, however, it is rare to be able to assign architecture absolutely to a single historical period, given the widespread history of destruction and reconstruction.
-With short interludes, the time period which can be determined as Turkish dates from 1521 to 1867.
-There are few original examples of Ottoman architecture survive in the Belgrade Fortress, and those that do primarily comprise utilitarian, military architecture.
-One of the rare structures preserved in its original and authentic form is Damat Ali-Paša's turbeh.
-Damat Ali-Paša's turbeh represents a significant cultural and historical value as the material testimony of the historical development of the city of Belgrade and the architectural value as a rare and representative monument of Ottoman architecture in Belgrade.

 Research and scholarship

 Over the past hundred years, a number of scholarly research publications have appeared relating to Damat Ali-Paša's turbeh.
 A former clerk of the Turkish embassy in Belgrade, Теvdih Remzi, managed to restore the text of the damaged memorial plaque above the portal of the turbeh and identified the structure as the burial place of Hadži Mustafa Pasha, a Belgrade vizier, murdered in 1801.
 During his stay in Belgrade during the First World War, 1916–17, Remzi corrected this assertion, with a more precise rendering of the text from the plaque as: "With the effort of Hadži Mustafa Paša, Šehid Ali Paša's turbeh was repaired", thus identifying the turbeh as the memorial to the eminent Turkish commander Damat Ali-Paša.
 This identification challenged the widespread belief that the turbeh was the burial place of Kara Mustafa Pasha, who, in 1683, after the defeat near Vienna, was murdered in Belgrade by the order of sultan Mehmed IV.
 During research conducted in 1936–37, and following restoration works on the turbeh conducted by Меhmed Delić on the burial site in the turbeh, a broken scope was found with an inscription on it from 1818/19.
 The restored text from the scope proves that the structure was originally erected at the burial site of Damat Ali-Paša, and that it was rebuilt in 1818–1819.
 In a 1977 study of Ottoman architecture in Belgrade, Divan Đurić-Zamolo argued that the structure dated back to 1716–1717; and the architect I. Zdravković concurred with this view.
 The largest and most detailed study to date was published by Marko Popović in 1991, and demonstrates that the turbeh was erected in 1784 as the memorial to Izzet Mehmed Pasha.